 Nursing students must have the ability to communicate safely, accurately, and effectively in both written and spoken English in a rapidly changing health care environment.

 Transcripts and applications are not kept on file.
 Prior applications and transcripts are shredded after the completion of the selection process.

-All applicants should request two (2) official transcripts from each college they
+All applicants should submit a PDF copy of official transcripts from any college attended

 Follow these basic directions for scanning documents to your online application: